Higher genus theory: Introduction

 Spectacular progress on these conjectures has recently been made by Smith \cite{smith2}, where he proved Gerth's extension of the Cohen--Lenstra conjectures for $\text{Cl}^{+}(K)[2^{\infty}]$.
 A crucial ingredient of Smith's work is the notion of a \emph{governing expansion}.
 These are rather explicit objects that naturally provide elements of $\text{Cl}^{+}(K)^{\vee}[2]$ when $K$ is a \emph{multi-quadratic} number field.
 This brings us to the main topic of this paper.\\

-$\mathbf{Questions:}$ Let $K$ be a multi-quadratic number field: \\ $(1)$ Is there an explicit description of $\text{Cl}^{+}(K)^{\vee}[2]$? \\ $(2)$ Do Smith's governing expansions provide a set of generators for such a space? \\ $(3)$ How large can such a space be in terms of the primes ramifying in $K$? \\
+$\mathbf{Questions:}$ Let $K$ be a multi-quadratic number field: \\ $(1)$ Is there a description of $\text{Cl}^{+}(K)^{\vee}[2]$? \\ $(2)$ Do Smith's governing expansions provide a set of generators for such a space? \\ $(3)$ How large can such a space be in terms of the primes ramifying in $K$? \\

-The present work provides an affirmative answer to the first two questions and answers the third question by means of a sharp upper bound.
+The present work provides an affirmative answer to the first two questions and answers the third question by means of an upper bound.
 We call the ensemble of such results \emph{higher genus theory}, a terminology that will be explained later in this introduction.
 We shall begin by explaining our first three main results, which address the third question.
 They form the crudest manifestation of higher genus theory.
 Recall that for a positive integer $m$ we denote by $\omega(m)$ the number of distinct prime factors of $m$.

-\begin{theorem} Let $n$ be a positive integer and let $a_1, \dots , a_n$ be square-free numbers in $\mathbb{Z}_{\geq 2}$ that are pairwise coprime and that have only prime factors congruent to $1$ modulo $4$.
+\begin{theorem} Let $n$ be a positive integer and let $a_1, \dots, a_n$ be square-free numbers in $\mathbb{Z}_{\geq 2}$ that are pairwise coprime and that have only prime factors congruent to $1$ modulo $4$.
 Then

 \end{theorem}